qmsk/e2/README.md

 | `--spiled-tally-preview=` | 00ff00 (Green)    | Preview on active destination
 | `--spiled-tally-program=` | ff0000 (Red)      | Program on destination
 | `--spiled-tally-both=`    | ff4000 (Orange)   | Program on destination, and Preview on active destination

+The tally output LED will start pulsing if the input connector is disconnected or has an invalid video signal.

+The tally program will exit and drive the SPI LEDs off on SIGINT.
+If the tally program crashes or is killed, the SPI bus will remain stuck in its previous state.
+Use the included `cmd/tally/spiled-down.sh <count>` script to force the SPI LEDs off.

 ## Server (Web UI)